Hives/jl-coding-challenge-26/README.md

 ### Notes

 The state of the cube is represented by a list of six faces.
 The faces are ordered Top, Front, Right, Back, Left, Bottom.
 (This is different to the ordering given in the instructions.)
-If you imagine flattening the faces into a map, the numbering is like this:
+If you imagine flattening the faces into a map, the numbering is like this (zero indexed):

 ```
     ┌───┐
-    │ 1 │
+    │ 0 │
 ┌───┼───┼───┬───┐
-│ 5 │ 2 │ 3 │ 4 │
+│ 4 │ 1 │ 2 │ 3 │
 └───┼───┼───┴───┘
-    │ 6 │
+    │ 5 │
     └───┘
 ```